Bitfinex chief strategy officer departs

 The exchange shares management with Tether, a company that issues a cryptocurrency that is pegged to the U.S. dollar.

-Tether critics have raised concerns over the past year about whether it actually holds $1 dollar in reserve for every token called tether issued, as it claimed.
+Tether critics have raised concerns over the past year about whether it actually holds $1 in reserve for every token issued, as it claimed.

-Earlier this month a University of Texas research paper alleged Tether’s token could have been used to manipulate bitcoin’s price last year during its meteoric rise. [nL1N1TF1LE]
+Earlier this month a University of Texas research paper alleged Tether’s token could have been used to manipulate bitcoin’s price last year during its meteoric rise.

 Bitfinex has denied these claims.